Fast Privacy-Preserving Text Classification based on Secure Multiparty Computation: Introduction

 \item \textbf{Experimental results for the case of SMS classification as spam/ham}: The proposed protocol is evaluated in a use case for SMS spam detection, using a data set widely used in the literature.
 However, it is important to note that the solution is generic, and can be used in any other scenario in which the Naive Bayes classifier can be employed.

 \end{itemize}

-While the necessary building blocks already exist in the literature, the main novelty of our work is putting these building blocks together, optimizing their implementations and obtaining the fastest protocol for private text classification to date.
+While the necessary building blocks already exist in the literature, the main novelty of our work is putting these building blocks together, optimizing their implementations using cryptographic engineering techniques and obtaining the fastest protocol for private text classification to date.